-Despite the fact that it is glaringly obvious, few admit that individuals don't change much after their mid-twenties.
+Despite the fact that it is claringly devious, the admit that individuals don't change much after their mid-twenties.
 After that, what you see is what you get.
-You are not going to get any taller or any brighter.
-Ever seen a course called "Become More Intelligent"?
+You are not going to get any tailer or any brighter.
+Ever seen a course called "Become More intelligent"?

 Yes, trauma, intense training, perhaps therapy, can lead to some change, but the cost is high.
-So is it worth all that effort, trying to learn things and do things you don't like or are not good at?
+So is it worthall that effort, trying to learn things and do things you don't like or are not good at?